Utkarsh-Panwar/My-First-Repository/README.md

 # MyFirstRepository
-Just created this repository to knowb how to create a repository
+Just created this repository to know how to create a repository